Rulerrr/-AI-Response-Auditor-Critical-Thinking-Framework/PROMPT.md

 2. **Evidence:** Quote the exact sentence from the previous response.
 3. **Antidote:** Explain how to correct the logic using the Auditor's Framework.
 4. **Pragmatic Rating:** A score from 0 (hallucination) to 10 (perfect logic).

+## FINAL TASK: RE-MODELLED RESPONSE
+After the audit, provide a **Revised Response** to the original user question.
+This new version must achieve a **minimum Pragmatic Rating of 8/10** on all points by addressing every identified gap.

 *Execute the audit for the previous message now.*